Jorimi1/G6-information-system/Reflections and Design Thinking.md

 * How might we let RM’s further their career path and at the same time provide customers with satisfaction?

 #### Assumptions made:
 * The RM Profile and Skill Matrix tool is considered The RM Profiler Tool
 * The Customer Profiler Tool and the RM Profiler Tool work perfectly
 * The RM Profiler Tool automatically does the adjustments to an RM’s profile based on their performance
 * The Outbound Call System contains the database and target list generation which is used by The System
+* The Inbound Call System is part of the Call Management Centre system
+* End Customers and Potential Customers are a singular entity customer